WAGNER: Dich, teure Halle from Tannhäuser. Du

 zu vernehmen from

-This surely is an admirble, if somewhat disturbing, CD.
+This surely is an impressive, if somewhat disturbing, CD.
 It's impressive in the sheer power and thrust—and accuracy—Voight brings to this challenging repertory.
-Disturbing is the fact that in all of these performances, recorded in Herkulesaal in Munich September 22-26, 2003, the soprano has a marked unevenness of vocal production, a constant vibrato no matter the range or what she is singing.
+Disturbing is the fact that in all of these performances, which were recorded in Herkulesaal in Munich September 22-26, 2003, the soprano has a marked unevenness of vocal production, a rather wide constant vibrato no matter the range or what she is singing.
 This seems more pronounced than on any of her previous recordings.
-Voight is most successful in the Ariadne excerpt, a role she has virtually made her own in today's operatic world .
+Voight is most successful in the Ariadne excerpt, a role in today's operatic world she has virtually made her own.
 Chrysothemis is another role well suited to her.
 The Tristan excerpts are a preview of her four performances of the opera in May 2004 in Vienna; I'm sure Viennese audiences will not be disappointed.
-However, the fact remains that the vibrato is there and does not bode well for the future.
+The Salome finale begins as Salome hovers over the cystern awairing her prize.
 Natascha Petrinsky is an excellent foil in the excerpt from Tristan and her four words in Elektra.
-Recently knighted Richard Armstrong, music director of the Scottish Opera since 1993, offers fine accompaniments and the Bavarian Radio Orchestra plays well.
+Recently knighted Richard Armstrong, music director of the Scottish Opera since 1993, offers fine accompaniments and the Bavarian Radio Orchestra plays well and recorded sound is excellent.
 Complete texts and English translations are included.

 R.E.B.
 (March 2004)